microsoft/nni/docs/en_US/Compressor/QuickStart.md

 model = pruner.compress()
 ```

-Then, you can train your model using traditional training approach (e.g., SGD).
-Some pruners prune once at the beginning, the following training is fine-tune.
+Then, you can train your model using traditional training approach (e.g., SGD), pruning is applied transparently during the training.
+Some pruners prune once at the beginning, the following training can be seen as fine-tune.
 Some pruners prune your model iteratively, the masks are adjusted epoch by epoch during training.

 ## Export compression result

-After training, you get accuracy of your model after pruning.
-And, you can export model weights, the generated masks to a file respectively.
+After training, you get accuracy of the pruned model.
+You can export model weights to a file, and the generated masks to a file as well.
 Exporting onnx model is also supported.

 ```python
 pruner.export_model(model_path='pruned_vgg19_cifar10.pth', mask_path='mask_vgg19_cifar10.pth')